MaiRodrigues/SpokenNLP/datasets/notícias/README.md

-# Dataset Card para [Noticias publicadas no Brasil]
+# Dataset Card para [Notícias publicadas no Brasil]

 ## Dados Gerais